zplank/zoe-plank-sitev3/content/featured-pages/contact.md

 # Contact Me

-Feel free to reach out to me using the following contact methods:
+Feel free to reach out to me using any of the following contact methods:

 - Email: zoeplank@gmail.com
 - Phone: (555)555-5678